DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-delizodarwin/README.md

 - Sir told us to study about Program Correctness because it will appear in Quiz 1.

   Week 6

 - Sir introduced to a new topic, Set theory.
 - Set is an unordered collection of distinct objects, which may be anything(including other sets)
+- Sir taugt us about sets:
+-   {a,b,c} = {b,c,a} (They have same set)
+-  null symbol means empty set while a null symbol in an open-and-close braces is not an empty set (They are not equal)
-- Sir taught us about set builder notations and using venn diagram
+- Sir taught us about Membership, Set builder notations and using venn diagram
+-

+  Week 7

 - We have discussed about types of functions
 -   1. One to one function- never assign the same value to two different domain elements
 -   2. Onto function-Functions that has equal range and co-domain.
 -    ex: Dapat may at least 8 students para lahat may grade (0.0,1.0,1.5,...4.0)
 -   3. One-to-one Correspondence-Pag parehas one-to-one at onto, automatic bijective.

-  Week 7
+  Week 8

 - We have tackled about Algorithm.
 I was late when Sir introduced algorithm in our class.
 - You must put the Procedure,Input ,Output and the Body.
 In short the Pseudocode in making algorithm.
 - The properties of Algorithm are Correctness,Finiteness and Generality.
 - Sir taught us to use while loop if the operation is not predictable and use for loop is the operation is predictable

-Week 8
+  Week 9

 - Sir taught us about Binary and Linear Search Algorithm.
 - We have discussed about Bubble Sort and insertion Sort.
 - we also discussed about Greedy Algorithm: